9 Effective Ways to Promote Your Blog on Social Media

 Crowding social media share buttons may put your readers off and this will affect the number of social shares.
 Also, adding unnecessary social media widgets may slow down your page loading speed.

 Using buttons is fine, but too many can be overkill.
+Try to keep the button count minimal, like you see below on the WooRank blog.

-Unlike the buttons on the WooRank blog post the example above shows how too many buttons can look cluttered and diverts attention away from the actual content.
+Too many buttons can look cluttered and diverts attention away from the actual content.

 Learn more about Tools and Tips for Integrating Social Media into your Website.